stdlibdoh/swproj-l/docs/Focus Groups/Focus_Group.md

 Group A: Everything looks great for them, but a tracking cash module in this app would be usefull. <br /> Group B: They said that the app features sounds very interesting and if we can adapt our app to motivate and encourage the users to use it regulary would be fantastic. <br />
-Group C: They do not have anything to add. <br /> Group D: They think that we can have a monzo type card because in this way the user do not need to worry about any data acces.
-Also the clothing module [talk with the guys about this]  <br />
+Group C: They do not have anything to add. <br /> Group D: They think that we can have a monzo type card because in this way the user do not need to worry about any data acces.  <br />
 Group E: They do not have anything to add.